zwilder/zwilder.github.io/src/content/posts/2018-06-25-The-Roguelike-Tutorial-Week2.md

 Well, they can't all be winners.
 Fortunately, roguebasin has some other awesome dungeon generation articles - I've already modified one of them for use in another project, and will most likely modify that same one again for this project.

+Here is the source code for [Part 3](https://github.com/zwilder/Barbarian/tree/Part_3)!